 The group did over 300 shows during one very memorable (and tiring) school year alone.

-The demand for such programs has trailed off perhaps a bit since then, from what I can tell (I have moved into other areas myself.)
+The demand for such programs has trailed off perhaps a bit since then, from what I can tell (I have moved into other subject areas myself.)

 However, artists who have created programs around these topics are still getting booked regularly.